mdsoto/mdsoto/README.md

 David
 _______________________________________________________

-The repositories of some important geo computing organizations (they don't have the follow button) are:
+The repositories of some important geo computing organizations or authors (some don't have the follow button) are:

  https://github.com/seg